 The Revealed Preference of Oil Companies

-In terms of “Revealed Preference” there are the two favorite oil companies of legendary investor Warren Buffett: ConocoPhillips (NYSE: COP) and Suncor Energy (NYSE: SU).
-Both are up for 2013; and both pay above average dividends: for ConocoPhillips it is 3.91%; and for Suncor Energy, the yield is 2.10%.
-Over the last quarter, Suncor Energy is up more than 24%.
-For ConocoPhillips, the share price has jumped more than 25% for the same period.
+In terms of “revealed preference” there are the two favorite oil companies of legendary investor Warren Buffett: ConocoPhillips (NYSE: COP) and Suncor Energy (NYSE: SU).
+Both are up for 2013, and both pay above-average dividends: for ConocoPhillips it is 3.91 percent; for Suncor Energy, the yield is 2.10 percent.
+Over the last quarter, Suncor Energy is up more than 24 percent.
+For ConocoPhillips, the share price has jumped more than 25 percent for the same period.

 Octagon 88 (OCTBB: OCTX) has been surging in recent market action due to a very favorable report about its holdings in Canada.
-IT was also just granted the official production well license for the drilling of the first production well on its holdings in Canada.
-Another small cap issuing very positive news was Americas Petrogras (TSX: BOE), which is based in Calgary, the heart of Canadian oil country and the home of Suncor Energy, too.
-For the second quarter of 2013, Americas Petrogas had net revenue higher by 70% and a strong increase in sales volume, too.
+It was also just granted the official production well license for the drilling of the first production well on its holdings in Canada.
+Another small-cap issuing very positive news was Americas Petrogas (TSX: BOE), which is based in Calgary, the heart of Canadian oil country and the home of Suncor Energy, too.
+For the second quarter of 2013, Americas Petrogas had net revenue higher by 70 percent and a strong increase in sales volume, too.

 Oil Pipeline Companies are also Attractive

 In addition to oil and gas companies, pipeline firms are also attractive assets to own in the North American energy sector.
 Many of these pay very high dividend yields, too.
 Like oil and natural gas firms, pipeline entities range in size, too, allowing for a diversified investment portfolio.